oktayaa/oktayaa.github.io/_posts/2020-03-26-dovecot-doveadm-failed-cached-message-size.md

 At one point I did have the inkling that compression support was missing somewhere but a cursory glance revealed that I had a bunch of zlib settings enabled in the config file.
 Besides I could actually read the emails so everything should have been configured correctly right?

 {: .box-warning}
 Wrong!!
 My zlib settings where inside particular imap, lmpt protocol blocks.
 These only apply to said protocols' subsystems.
-In order for doveadm to have support for various plugins, `zlib` in my case, those have to be declared in the global section.
-I.e out side of protocol blocks.
+In order for doveadm to have support for various plugins, `zlib` in my case, those have to be declared in the global section. i.e outside of protocol blocks.

 I think this was pretty dumb of me.
 However I haven't found any documentation about this particular error message where the headers were NOT actually corrupted.